AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 In 5_AssessCandidates we assess the properties of our candidates including their overall brightnesses, SEDS, and spatial distribution.<br>

 In 6_OtherBlue we assess the potential contamination from early main-sequence stars and other UV excess systems including foreground and background sources.<br>

+Disclaimer: Before using data it is imperative to understand the contents, caveats, and limitations of that work.
+In our paper, the contents are described in Section 4.4, including a description of the flags provided.
+The caveats and limitations are summarized in Appendix A. Please have a look at these prior to your analysis. <br>

 Happy hunting! :sparkles: